Whole30 Italian Chicken Nuggets (Paleo)

 These paleo Italian chicken nuggets are flavorful and fun to dip in marinara sauce!
 They’re egg-free, grain-free, whole30, and AIP.

-These Italian Chicken nuggets are crispy nuggets with a light Italian seasoning that tastes amazing dipped in marinara sauce (or nomato sauce if you’re nightshade-free like me.
+These Italian Chicken nuggets are crispy nuggets with a light Italian seasoning that tastes amazing dipped in a yummy sauce.
 They’re made without eggs, nuts, gluten, grains or dairy and are perfect for anyone that has allergies!
 This recipe is paleo, AIP, and technically whole30 compliant as well.
 Though it’s up to your own discretion as to whether or not you want a breaded chicken on whole30.

 - Prep & marinate the chicken: Slice the chicken breast into cubes and place in a large bowl, covering with coconut milk and allowing to sit for 20 minutes.
 While the chicken is marinating, add the dry ingredients in a bowl and mix.
 Set aside.
 Strain the excess coconut milk out of the chicken and lightly pat each cube with a paper towel to remove excess milk.